Games heroes inspire next generation of athletes

 “Having all my school supporting me and to have them behind me was pretty cool,” she said.

-Paralympians were also at the event, ready to inspire and encourage less abled students to also aim high.
+Paralympians were also at the event, ready to inspire and encourage students who participate in multiclass events to aim even higher.

 Taking the stage was boccia champion and former Dunedoo Central School student Jamieson Leeson who had been out supporting students at the State Boccia Championships in August, just before heading to Paris where she claimed silver.

-From the Tumbalong Park stage, Jamieson urged kids to try boccia, declaring it the most successful sport for kids with disabilities.
+From the Tumbalong Park stage, Jamieson urged students to try boccia, declaring it the most successful sport for those with a disability.

 “If you don't think there's a sport available, try boccia because it's the best sport out there.
 I didn't know it was going to be for me until I gave it a crack," she said.